kamieen03/GSN/README.md

 For each environment 4 results are shown:
 * Graph of the final network.
 The first layer is input - state of environment.
 The last output layer contains agent's controls.
 * Plots of evolution.
-Agent (network) during optimization is evaluated on three criteria:
+Agent (network) during optimization is evaluated on three criteria.
+The first two are maximized, the last one minimized.
+Plots show the evolution of these criteria for the best network (blue), the worst network (green) and average across all networks in population (orange).
+Criteria are:
   - average fitness - how well given architecture performs across couple of different values of weights
   - max fitness - fitness on the best weight
   - number of connections
-  The first two are maximized, the last one minimized.
-Plots show the evolution of these criteria for the best network (blue), the worst network (green) and average across all networks in population (orange).

 * Fitness of the final selected architecture across many values of weights.
 The best networks are invariant to change of weight
   (like in CartPole case); their behavior is determined only by architecture and irrelevant of weights.
 * GIF showing behavior of the final selected network with weights set to best value maximizing fitness.